jitsi/handbook/docs/dev-guide/contributing.md

 #### Avoiding bundle bloat

-When adding a new feature it's possible that it triggers a build failure due to the increased bundle size.
-We have safeguards inplace to avoid bundles growing disproportionatelly.
-While there are legit reasons for increasing the limits, please analyze the bundle first to make sure no unintended dependencies have been included, causing the increase in size.
+When adding a new feature it may trigger a build failure due to the increased bundle size.
+We have safeguards in place to avoid bundles growing disproportionately.
+While there are legitimate reasons for increasing the limits, please analyze the bundle first to make sure no unintended dependencies have been included, causing the increase in size.

 First, make a production build with bundle-analysis enabled: